momower1/SteamNetworking/README.md

   - The GameServer and GameClient class have UnityEvents that are triggered when they are initialized.
 This is basically the same as StartServer() and StartClient() from the NetworkBehaviour.
 Use this instead of a NetworkBehaviour when you don't have to send messages.

 ## Issues and possible improvements
+- The client transform updates could be simulated instantaneous (instead of waiting for the server to do them).
+Then the clients would need to do the same simulation as the server and store all of its transform updates.
+These would be compared to the resulting simulation from on the server at a synchronized timestep from the past.
+The resulting error could be corrected for the present which guarantees that the client has the same transforms as the server.
+This would result in super smooth movement on the client!
-- Improve host performance by remove all the renderers (and other unnecessary components) from objects in the server scene
+- Improve host performance by removing all the renderers (and other unnecessary components) from objects in the server scene
 - Loading between different scenes should be implemented with a custom messages
-- If the server leaves the game, everything crashes
+- Implement a shutdown or reconnect when a player leaves
+- When lagging some network behaviour initialization messages do not arrive
-- The lobby scene crashes for a lot of people (maybe the fix is to add the app id game "Spacewar" to the steam library)
+- The lobby scene crashes the first couple times for a lot of people (maybe the fix is to add the app id game "Spacewar" to the steam library)